Reptiloid044/morent_rent_car/README.md

 Hi there!

-This project was implemented in two sizes: mobile version (375px) and desktop version (1440px).
+This project was implemented in two sizes: mobile version (375px), tablet version (768px) and desktop version (1440px).
 In this project, you can meet the carousel (only on the mobile version) and progress-bar (only on the desktop version).

 MORENT CAR RENT LANDING: